On consecutive sums in permutations: Higher moments

-We now have all the tools necessary to compute the second moment of $\abs{S(a)}$.
-The argument is very similar to the one we used to compute $\EE \abs{S(a)}$.
-In places where the arguments are virtually identical, we give only the outline, and encourage the reader to look to Section \ref{section:EXC} for details.
+Once we prove the above lemma, we will have all the tools necessary to compute the second moment of $\abs{S(\bb a)}$.
+The argument is very similar to the one we used to compute $\EE \abs{S(\bb a)}$.
+In places where the arguments are virtually identical, we give only the outline, and refer the Reader to the relevant parts of Section \ref{section:EXC} for details.